Alessandra Rosaldo: Early and personal life

 She was named Alejandra Sánchez Barrero by her parents Gabriela Barrero and Jaime Sánchez Rosaldo, the first of three sisters, followed by Valeria and Mariana.
 She studied at Colegio Alemán Alexander von Humboldt, where she became fluent in German and English.
 She finished her high school studies at the American School Foundation, also in Mexico City.
 As the daughter of a successful pop music producer she met studio musicians and singers and at age 12 began to work with her father as a studio backup singer.
 She is married to actor and comedian Eugenio Derbez.
-She has one daughter Aitana with Derbez who was born in August 2014.
+They have a daughter.

 Career

 Telenovelas

 Rosaldo played the antagonist Brenda Sakal in DKDA: Sueños de juventud from 1999-2000.
 She appeared as La Flower Aventuras en el Tiempo (Adventures through Time) in 2001.
 She portrayed Karla Cancino in Salomé.
 She was Paulina Almazan Amarte es mi Pecado in 2003-2004.
 She played Julia Mistral in the soap opera Ni contigo ni sin ti.